 See soil above, & it’s even more important to make sure the soil drains very well if it’s indoors.

 This is my staghorn which I have temporarily planted in a vintage daisy pot from the 50’s (love this pot by the way!).
 And yes, that’s lobelia which has snuck its way in there.
 It seeds like crazy all over parts of my garden.

-Fertilizing: See fertilizing above.
-Avoid over fertilizing because they’re susceptible to salt damage which means their fronds will burn baby burn.
+See fertilizing above.
+Avoid over-fertilizing because they’re susceptible to salt damage which means their fronds will burn baby burn.
 Read about my worm compost/compost feeding right here.